Temple of Terror: Rules

 As with titles such as House of Hell and Appointment with F.E.A.R., Temple of Terror utilizes an additional game mechanic: five letters have been scattered throughout the story, and if the player finds all five letters they spell the word DEATH and the player instantly dies, ending the game.

 Story

 Temple of Terror is a fantasy scenario.

 The reader plays as a wandering adventurer who is recruited by the good wizard Yaztromo (who previously appeared in The Forest of Doom) and tasked with locating the five dragon artefacts (bone, crystal, ebony, gold and silver) which are hidden in the lost city of Vatos.
-Gameplay takes the form of a campaign: the player must determine a means of traveling through the Desert of Skulls, find and scour Vatos for the amulets whilst overcoming various traps and monsters and finally defeat Malbordus.
+Destroying them is the only means to defeat the dark elf Malbordous and his plans to rule Allansia.
+Gameplay takes the form of a campaign: the player must determine a means of traveling through the Desert of Skulls, find and scour Vatos for the artefacts whilst overcoming various traps and monsters and finally defeat Malbordus.
 Successful completion of the quest requires the player from the first paragraphs to acquire items that will assist in future situations.

+Temple of Terror has you encountering many of the faces and places of earlier Ian Livingstone books- from Yaztromo the wizard in Darkwood Forest to the “City of Thieves”- Port Blacksand.